UofA-SPEAR/software/doc/rover/Connecting-to-the-rover-wirelessly.md

 Now run everything needed for drive using

-    roslaunch spear_rover drive.launch
+    roslaunch spear_rover drive.launch simulation:=false station:=<your-station-ip>

-Since this launch file launches *rqt_robot_steering*, a GUI should appear with sliders for linear and angular velocities.
-You can move these sliders around to make sure the wheels work as expected.
+A quick way to test the wheels at this point is to run *rqt_robot_steering* on the rover and move the sliders around.

-> If not, and in the absence of an obvious error in `drive.launch`, there is probably a firmware issue in the wheel drivers (e.g. they are not configured properly).
+> If the wheels don't move, and in the absence of an obvious error in `drive.launch`, there is probably a firmware issue in the wheel drivers (e.g. they are not configured properly).

-The rover can technically be controlled entirely by the steering GUI, but it's pretty clunky.
-Using a joystick is far better.
+However, it's better to control the rover directly from the base station.
 To get started, plug the DualShock 3 controller into your laptop.
 If all four red lights on the controller are flashing, it is not connected.
 Press the central button to connect (once it is connected, only a single red light will be on).
 To verify it is connected, run `ls /dev/input/js*` to list all connected joysticks.

-Since the joystick is connected to your laptop and not to the rover, the joystick code needs to run locally.
+The base station code runs locally on your laptop, not on the rover.
 Start up a docker container by running `docker-compose run spear` from the `software` directory.

-To verify the container has started correctly, you can
-  - run `ls /dev/input/js*` to make sure the joystick is visible within the container
+> To verify the joystick is visible from within the container, run `ls /dev/input/js*` in the container.
-  - run `echo $ROS_MASTER_URI` and `echo $ROS_IP` to ensure they have been set correctly as per the previous section

 Run `tmux` to start up tmux in the container, since it is useful for debugging.
-Now run `roslaunch spear_rover joystick.launch`.
+Now run `roslaunch spear_station station.launch rover:=192.168.1.61`.
+Various GUIs will appear to control the arm and wheels.
-You should now be able to drive the rover around by holding down the left trigger and moving the left joystick.
+You should also now be able to drive the rover around by holding down the left trigger and moving the left joystick.

 > If at this point the wheels don't turn, but they *do* turn when using the steering GUI, something has gone wrong either in the station code or in the connection to the rover.
 > Make sure to verify the previous sections if you have not done so already.
 > For additional debugging, you might
 >  - run `rostopic echo /joy` to see if the joystick input is being received at all
 >  - run `rostopic echo /joy`, and make sure the left trigger and horizontal/vertical axes of the left joystick map to the correct buttons/axes (if not, you will have to change some parameters in `joystick.launch`)
->  - run `rostopic echo /rover_diff_drive_controller/cmd_vel` to verify that joystick inputs are being correctly translated to drive commands
+>  - run `rostopic echo /drive_controller/cmd_vel` to verify that joystick inputs are being correctly translated to drive commands
->  - go back to the terminal that is ssh'd into the rover and run `rostopic echo /rover_diff_drive_controller/cmd_vel` in *that* terminal to verify that the drive commands are being correctly sent over the network
+>  - go back to the terminal that is ssh'd into the rover and run `rostopic echo /drive_controller/cmd_vel` in *that* terminal to verify that the drive commands are being correctly sent over the network

+## Additional base station computers

+To set up a base station with multiple computers, you can use ROS's built-in networking support.
+Choose one computer to be the main station computer (the one where ros master runs).
+For the purposes of this explanation, I will assume this computer has the IP address `192.168.1.13`.
+Now set environment variables as follows:

+- ***On the main computer***, `ROS_MASTER_URI` should be `http://192.168.1.13:11311` and `ROS_IP` should be `192.168.1.13`.
+- ***On each other computer***, `ROS_MASTER_URI` should be `http://192.168.1.13:11311` and `ROS_IP` should be the IP address of that computer.